abby1332/TigerDev-PS/CODE_STANDARDS.md

 # CODE STANDARDS

+TODO - Add guideline for how to go about implementing new features (e.g. When to use subclasses or entire scenes for something).

 ### Static typing
 Use static typing any time you initially declare a variable, with some very specific exceptions.
 You must justify why static typing is impossible/difficult when suppressing the warning. \
 Use the following format: